pblobp/quill-video-responsive/README.md

-# Quill Video Responsive
+## Quill Video Responsive

 A module for Quill rich text editor to allow embeded video to be responsive.
-This module overrides the default video tag and each video inserted will be wrapped with responsive htlm classes.
+This module overrides the default video blot and when a new video is embed it will be wrapped with responsive HTML divs.

-## Usage
+### Usage

-### Webpack/ES6
+#### Webpack/ES6

 ```javascript
 import Quill from 'quill';
 import VideoResponsive from 'quill-video-responsive';
 ```

-### Script Tag
+#### Script Tag

 Copy dist/video-repsonsive.min.js into your web root or include from node_modules